ramblingsofadev/docs/framework-comparisons.md

 * Clean abstractions of HTTP messages
 * Helper classes to simplify common tasks with messages, eg setting cookies, determining if a request is JSON, constructing multi-part requests, etc
 * Contains support for content negotiation and media type formatters
+* Can convert to-and-from PSR-7

 <h4 id="aphiria-http-library-cons">Cons</h4>

-* Does not support PSR-7
+* Does not use PSR-7 natively
 * Does not contain an HTTP client

 <h3 id="symfony-http-library">Symfony</h3>